CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 The basic idea behind this refactoring was to have a subscription object in preform that would always be able to respond to the methods called on it.
-So when no subscription would have been returned, instead a nullSubscription which respondes to these methods is returned.
+So when null would have originally been returned, instead a `NullSubscription` object which responds to these methods is returned.
 Transforming all of that code to this:

 ```ruby My Revision